 Sunshine is abundant in these areas, but often labour and water are not; as desert regions tend to be remote and fragile environments away from population centres and fresh water.
 Before SolarBrush, manual or robotic cleaning were the only cleaning options, and as this represents such a significant proportion of a power plant’s running costs, anything that reduces this cost could be a game changer in power plant economics.
 Cleaning costs represent up to 60% of plant operational costs in the Rajasthan desert (High operating costs burn up solar units funds: The Hundu).

-We have access to several power plants, including a 25 MW site in Chile’s Atacama Desert, so our devices have been tested extensively in real world environments.
-Aerial Power has filed extensive patents on this technology, positioning us as the global pioneer in this new commercial application of UAV’s.
+We have access to several power plants where we currently test this technology extensively, including a 25 MW site in Chile’s Atacama Desert.
+We have a broad set of patents on this technology, positioning us as the global pioneer in this new commercial application of UAV’s.
 The SolarBrush is a UAV designed to clean solar panels in arid areas and has unique advantages over alternative methods of cleaning and maintenance.

 SolarBrush can clean a whole solar farm from a single base, without the need to manually redeploy cleaning devices between panel rows.
 And by eliminating the need to move labour or robotic cleaning devices between rows, we aim to significantly save cost.